Do MLLMs Really Understand the Charts?: Details of Datasets and Training

 \subsection{Detailed Formulation of the Accuracy Reward}

-A core component of the GRPO framework is the \textbf{Accuracy Reward ($R_{\text{acc}}$)}, which is designed to provide a dense, fine-grained signal for optimizing the model's numerical estimation capabilities.
+A core component of the GRPO framework is the \textbf{Continuous Accuracy Reward ($R_{\text{acc}}$)}, which is designed to provide a dense, fine-grained signal for optimizing the model's numerical estimation capabilities.
 A simple binary reward (correct/incorrect) is often too sparse for reinforcement learning, as it fails to differentiate between a near-miss and a completely wrong answer.
 To overcome this, we designed a continuous reward function that recognizes and rewards "nearly correct" answers, thereby creating a smoother optimization landscape.
-The formulation of this reward is visualized in Figure~\ref{fig:reward_function_plot}.

-For a predicted numerical answer $A_{\text{pred}}$ and a non-zero ground-truth answer $A_{\text{gt}}$, we first calculate the relative error:

-Based on a tolerance threshold of $\varepsilon=0.02$, we define the reward using a piecewise quadratic function that smoothly decays from a maximum of 1 to 0:

 Our accuracy reward function provides a dense, informative, and well-behaved signal that is ideally suited for guiding our reinforcement learning process towards generating highly accurate and reliable numerical estimations.